Crowdfunding: Equity

 Equity crowdfunding is the collective effort of individuals to support efforts initiated by other people or organizations through the provision of finance in the form of equity.
 In the United States, legislation that is mentioned in the 2012 JOBS Act will allow for a wider pool of small investors with fewer restrictions following the implementation of the act.
 Unlike non-equity crowdfunding, equity crowdfunding contains heightened "information asymmetries."
 The creator must not only produce the product for which they are raising capital, but also create equity through the construction of a company.
 Equity crowdfunding, unlike donation and rewards-based crowdfunding, involves the offer of securities which include the potential for a return on investment.
 Syndicates, which involve many investors following the strategy of a single lead investor, can be effective in reducing information asymmetry and in avoiding the outcome of market failure associated with equity crowdfunding.

 Contributors may act as investors and receive shares directly, or the crowdfunding service may act as a nominated agent.
 Equity crowdfunding helps "the 90 percent of businesses that were left out in the cold" by traditional funding methods, which is why it has become such a viable option for business startups.

 Equity-based funding is illegal in many countries, such as India.
 In the United States the JOBS Act of 2012 regulated the trend.
 This "legislation was intended to increase access to capital for the innovative companies" in need of investment capital and allows a pool of small investors to come together.
-The Regulation was updated in 2021 by the SEC allowing companies to up to $5 million per year from unaccredited investors and allowing investors to invest more.
+The Regulation was updated in 2021 by the SEC allowing companies to raise to $5 million per year from unaccredited investors and allowing investors to invest more.